Working Papers

 Online Appendix

 Credit limit extensions significantly increase consumer expectations about future income growth.
-After controlling for the changes in consumer income expectations, the spending responses to credit limit extensions decrease by around 34%.
-In addition, credit extension on average induces over-optimism about future income changes, as well as a higher default rate.
+After controlling for the changes in consumer income expectations, the spending responses to credit limit extensions decrease by around 30%.
+The higher income expectations are likely driven by updated beliefs about labor demand instead of labor supply.

 Investing in Lending Technology: IT Spending in Banking